Top Sports Teams · Reference

 Qingdao

-Qingdao HainiuFootball
+Qingdao HainiuFootball/Soccer

 Metro's current CSL side, no top-flight titles.
 Qingdao has historic football roots but no dominant franchise.